TheCandidStartup/TheCandidStartup.github.io/_drafts/vaillant_arotherm_heat_pump.md

 The extension lead is fitted with a 5A fused plug.
 They only had a 2-way extension to hand, so had to improvise by adding an extension block.
 They *will* be back to put a more permanent solution in place.

 The rest of the day was spent plumbing in the mystery hot water system.
 Everything was done by midday.
 They filled the system and found a leaky connection.
 They adjusted things and tried again.
 And again.
-Repeatedly until giving up at 7pm.
+Repeatedly, until giving up at 7pm.

-Damon arrived at 7am to try applying his magic touch.
+Damon arrived at 7am on Friday to try applying his magic touch.
 He had it working by 8am, then rushed off to another job.
 The rest of the team worked hard to finish everything off, insulate all the exposed pipework and tidy up as storm Amy hit.
 Damon was back at 3pm to hand the working system over.

-* 0.7 heat curve, Inactive mode.
-* Standard setup with heating on throughout the day.
-* Spent the evening setting up [myVaillant](https://github.com/signalkraft/mypyllant-component) integration for Home Assistant (more on that another time) and called it a night.
+It's a pretty standard setup for a high efficiency heat pump install.
+The heating is on throughout the day using weather compensation (difference between target indoor temperature and measured outdoor temperature) to determine the heat output required.
+This is done using the "heat curve" setting.

+A heat curve maps between the temperature difference and the required flow temperature for water in the heating circuit.
+The exact curve to use depends on your heat loss.
+Vaillant supports a family of heat curves identified by a numeric parameter.
+We're using a 0.7 heat curve, based on the estimated heat loss from our design consultation.
+Over time we may need to nudge it up or down depending on how close the estimate is to the actual heat loss.
+In most cases, it's an overestimate, so I'm prepared to nudge it down if we get too hot.

+The controls are configured to use "inactive" mode, where the heat pump is controlled purely by the heat curve.
+The measured indoor temperature is ignored.

+Damon left the paper manuals with me at the end of the week.
+PDF manuals, a commissioning report, MCS certificate, building regulations certificate and electrical installation certificate appeared on the Heat Geek portal a couple of days after the install was completed.

 # Plumbing

-  * Expansion vessel, no buffer
-  * Single open heating circuit, DHW circuit with ESBE rotary actuator to switch between the two
+Let's take stock of what we've got on the plumbing side.

 {% include candid-image.html src="/assets/images/home-assistant/base-heat-pump-schematic.svg" alt="Heat Pump Plumbing Schematic" %}

+It's a pretty simple setup.
+Water flows from the heat pump into a diverter valve controlled by an ESBE actuator.
+When the heating circuit is active, water flows through the radiators before returning to the heat pump.
+When the DHW circuit is active, water flows through the mystery hot water system before returning to the heat pump.

+A spur pipe leads from the return to an expansion vessel and a pressure relief valve.
+The expansion vessel maintains an even pressure in the system as the water temperature changes.
+The pressure relief valve vents outside if something goes wrong and the pressure becomes too high.

+There's filling loop connected to the flow pipe which can be used to top up the system pressure.
+There's also the confusingly named "Impel Filling Device" on the return pipe.
+The main purpose seems to be as a removable filter that catches any crud from our old pipes and radiators before it can reach the heat pump.

 # Electrics

+It seems like every modern hardwired electrical appliance expects to have its own consumer unit.
+Our meter cupboard is getting ridiculously overcrowded.
+We had another pair of henley blocks fitted when our [EV charger was updated]({% link _posts/2025-09-01-home-assistant.md %}).
+The old charger worked perfectly well on a dedicated circuit in our main consumer unit but things have changed and the new one had to have its own consumer unit.
+Another two consumer units for our [home battery]({% link _posts/2023-08-28-alpha-ess-smile5-home-battery.md %}) are out of shot to the right.

 {% include candid-image.html src="/assets/images/home-assistant/meter-cupboard-post-heat-pump.jpg" alt="Meter Cupboard" %}

+The spare ways in the new henley blocks were gobbled up by the heat pump with an enormous new consumer unit (bottom left).
+That required moving some of the existing wiring to make room.
+The first attempt at it was even messier than this.

+Here's what the overall electrical system looks like.

 {% include candid-image.html src="/assets/images/home-assistant/electric-schematic.svg" alt="Electrical Schematic" %}

+The new consumer unit includes a dedicated electricity meter for the heat pump.
+This feeds into an [Open Energy Monitoring](https://shop.openenergymonitor.com/level-3-heat-pump-monitoring-bundle-emonhp/) setup in the boiler cupboard.
+There's a surprising amount of kit involved.
+The emonHP data logger is the brains of the system.
+It's basically a Raspberry Pi in a ruggedized case.
+It has three sensor inputs: the electricity meter readings via an external Modbus reader, heat meter readings via an M-Bus reader and the position of the DHW-Heating actuator via a 240V status sensor.

+The logged data is transferred to the Open Energy Monitoring backend via a wifi connection to our router.
+The heat meter consists of a flow meter for the flow pipe from the heat pump and temperature sensors for both flow and return pipes.
+You can calculate heat generated from the flow rate and temperature difference between flow and return.

+The appliance interface is the brains for the heat pump.
+It controls the heat pump's activity and switches the actuator between DHW and heating circuits.
+The same 240V control line is connected to the Open Energy Monitoring DHW status sensor.

+There are two additional boxes on the wall.
+The radio receiver is part of the wireless sensoCOMFORT package.
+It receives signals from the outdoor temperature sensor and sensoCOMFORT control.
+The myConnect gateway connects the system to the internet via wifi to our router and provides support for the myVaillant phone app.

 # Initial Performance

 {% include candid-image.html src="/assets/images/home-assistant/heating-cycle.png" alt="Heating Cycles" %}

 This is a graph from Open Energy Monitoring.
-Easy access by scanning the QR code on the side of the open energy data logger.
+There's easy access to your data by scanning the QR code on the side of the data logger.
 The blue shading shows the electricity consumed by the heat pump and the beige shading the corresponding heat generated.
-The rest of the time water is being pumped round the heating circuit but the heat pump isn't generating any heat.

-* Heat Pump is cycling which is supposed to be bad
-* Each cycle heat pump ramps up to 800W and then throttles back to 500-600W.
-Runs for 30 minutes and then turns off for 50 minutes.
-Water continues to be pumped round the heating circuit while the heat pump if off.
+The heat pump is cycling on and off which is supposed to be bad.
+Each cycle the heat pump ramps up to 800W power consumed and then throttles back to 500-600W.
+It runs for 30 minutes and then turns off for 50 minutes.
+Water continues to be pumped round the heating circuit while the heat pump is off.

-* Target flow rate is about 24 degrees.
-Heat pump is over shooting.
-* Used live monitoring feature on controller to try and work out what was going on.
+According to the sensoCOMFORT, the target flow rate is about 24 degrees.
+The heat pump is overshooting.
+I tried using the live monitoring feature on the appliance interface to try and work out what was going on.
+All the values reported made sense apart from this weird "Energy integral" thing that has units in °min.
+Time for some research.

-* Had to read up on Vaillant's energy integral cycle to control when to turn heat pump on and off when running at minimum output
-* Heat pumps have a minimum speed at which they can run.
-For my heat pump that minimum is around 550W.
-It's producing too much heat to run continuously.
+After a long trip down the rabbit hole I have a much better understanding of how things work.
+The first thing to understand is that heat pumps have a minimum speed at which they can run.
+For my heat pump that minimum corresponds to 550W of power.
+At this time of year, the heat pump is producing too much heat to run continuously.

-* Energy integral is a simple approximation of how much extra energy is being generated: Difference between target and actual temp * time.
-* Heat pump turns on when energy integral at -60.
-If it hits 0 (60 extra degree minutes of heat generated) it turns off and stays off until energy integral below -60 again.
-* Water being pumped round circuit gradually cools.
-Eventually it goes below target and starts reducing energy integral.
-New cycle starts when everything balances out.
+[Energy integral](https://energy-stats.uk/vaillant-arotherm-firmware-351-06-07-problems-energy-integral/) is a really clever idea for controlling when the heat pump turns on and off.
+The implementation uses a stored counter.
+The counter is incremented by the difference between the actual and target flow temperatures at regular time intervals.
+Which explains why the value is displayed in °min.
+During the first half of a cycle, the value increases until it hits a configurable limit.
+The heat pump turns off and the hot water in the pipes continues to circulate.
+The counter continues to increase until the water has cooled to below the target flow temperature, at which point it starts to decrease.
+Once the counter gets back to its starting point the cycle starts again.

+The end result is that the *average* amount of heat delivered is equivalent to consistently running at the target flow temperature.
+To make things more confusing, instead of starting at 0 and turning the heat pump off when you hit the limit, you start at -limit and turn off when the counter reaches 0.
+Although it does mean that you can tell by the sign of the integral whether heat is currently over or under delivered.

-* The start point is a configuration option.
-Using -120 instead of -60 will double the length of each cycle.
+The default start point is -60.
+Using -120 instead of -60 will double the amount of energy the heat pump can overshoot by, increasing the length of each cycle.
 This should improve efficiency as the heat pump runs for longer at a time with fewer cycles.
 However, if the cycle is too long you'll notice swings in temperature in the house.
 Something to experiment with.

 # Living with a Heat Pump

-* PDF manuals, commissioning report, MCS certificate, building regulations certificate and electrical installation certificate appeared on the Heat Geek portal a couple of days after the install was completed.
 * Stable temperature
 * Radiators don't feel hot at all
+* Quiet!
 * Adjusted schedule from 24x7 running to make most of overnight cheap rate.
 Off late at night before cheap rate starts, then off again early morning after it ends.
 Make up for it by extra heat during cheap rate.
 Opposite of normal practice of a slightly lower set back temperature at night.
 * Helps that our bedroom in attic doesn't have any radiators.
 We tell everyone it has underfloor heating (i.e. the rest of the house).
 * sensoComfort is junk, app much better for day to day control